ftrackhq/ftrack-python/doc/release/migrating_from_old_api.rst

 Overview
 ========

-An API needs to be approachable, so we built the ftrack 3.2 API to feel intuitive and familiar.
+An API needs to be approachable, so we built the new API to feel intuitive and familiar.
 We bundle all the core functionality into one place – a session – with consistent methods for interacting with entities in the system::